 Establishing New Traditions and Rituals

-It’s likely that after many years together, a couple will have many special, significant dates that, after a loss, may be too painful to celebrate.
+It’s likely that after many years together, a couple will have many special, significant dates that, after a loss, maybe too painful to celebrate.
 Moving into Long-Term Care can provide the chance to start enjoying new traditions and routines for a new stage in life.
 Many assisted living facilities and nursing homes have their own individual ways of celebrating, such as holding a tea party every month to mark residents’ birthdays.
-However, as well as large public commemorations, studies have shown that people who appear to cope better with bereavement perform new personal rituals that are meaningful to them and that help them to address their grief.
+However, as well as large public commemorations, studies have shown that people who appear to cope better with bereavement perform new personal rituals that are meaningful to them and that helps them to address their grief.
 If nursing staff are aware of these rituals and traditions, they can enable them to continue in some way, helping residents to continue to benefit from the comfort they bring.

 Holidays and celebrations are never easy after the loss of a loved one, especially during the first year when many reminders trigger feelings of grief.
 Many older people will find comfort in keeping busy, interacting socially and sharing celebrations while others may want to spend time alone in quiet contemplation.
 With a little thought to recognizing these differences, all residents in Long-Term Care can be given the support that they need to grieve in their own way.